 The 6th century AD found Athens without the schools of the previous 10 centuries that gave the city its global impact.
 Athens had became a provincial town and experienced fluctuating fortunes.
-Many of its works of art were taken by the emperors to Constantinople.
+Many of its works of art were taken by the emperors to decorate the New Rome, Constantinople.

 After numerous invasions, fires and destruction, the 582 Slavs and Arabs’ invasion followed.
 Since the 6th century, people started to bury Christians on Acropolis, so it was also used as a cemetery.
 Only two Byzantine emperors honored th city’s temple.
 Christian Parthenon in 662 was rededicated in honor of the Mother of God, and remained so until 1204, that renamed Santa ti Atene.